Searching passenger lists

-- New Zealand Company: 1838-1853.
+New Zealand Company: 1838-53.
 These include arrivals to Wellington, Nelson, and New Plymouth.
-The lists contain the names of the labourers who were recruited to support the development of the settlement.
-They usually do not include the New Zealand Company shareholders.
+These lists contain the names of the labourers who were recruited to support the development of the settlement.
+They do not usually include the New Zealand Company shareholders.

-- Assisted Immigration to Canterbury: 1855-1870.
-During this period, assisted immigration was managed by the Provincial Governments.
+Assisted Immigration to Canterbury 1855-70.
+During this period, assisted immigration was managed by the provincial governments.
 Only those from Canterbury have survived.

-- Commercial passenger lists and some crew lists, collected by customs: 1883-1973.
-These are patchy until around 1910 when they were more systematically collected.
+Commercial passenger lists and some crew lists, collected by customs: 1883-1973.
+These are inconsistent until around 1910 when they were more systematically collected.

-Indexing the remaining passenger lists depends upon volunteers who are committed to making these lists name searchable.
+Indexing the remaining passenger lists depends upon volunteers who are committed to making these lists searchable by name.
 It can be done from your own computer and takes only a few minutes.
-If you are interested in participating learn how by clicking the link.